 Blow drying your hair with a round brush is a way to create instant and lasting volume.
 It also is a way to create smooth, sleek styles in wavy or curly hair.
 Sadly, outside of the salon, very few people know how to blow dry their hair with a round brush.
 So I'm going to show you the steps and techniques for a proper blowout.
 Follow these steps and see the difference!

 Start with hair that has just been shampooed and lightly towel dried before you even turn on a blow-dryer.
 You’re going to want to prep your hair first.
-You're going to want to protect it from the heat with some sort of styling aid if you want extra volume or use a smoothing serum which will prep it for styling.
+You're going to want to protect it from the heat with some sort of styling aid if you want extra volume or use a smoothing serum that will prep it for styling.
 If you need to tame down coarse or thick hair, you may use a primer.
 For extra volume I'm also going to use the Osensia texturizing spray for some added texture and protection and because I just love the way it smells.

 Let’s go ahead and prep the hair with the product of your choice.
-Once your hair is prepped with product, run your fingers through it as a form of working the product through other sections of the hair.
+Once your hair is prepped with the product, run your fingers through it as a form of working the product through other sections of the hair.
 We want to have full coverage here.
 Don’t worry if it feels a little damp the dryer will take care of that.

 You're then going to want to remove 70 to 80 percent of the moisture from your hair just using the blow-dryer before you even start working with a round brush.
 There are special brushes like the Pure Elegance brush that can actually help you achieve faster drying times.
 You can opt to use that.
 Once hair is a little dry, you’re going to want to section and begin working with the round brush.
 Take a small section to start with and start with a section down at the bottom of your hair where the shortest layers are.
 Just clip up the rest of your hair so you can see how much you’ve started with.
 If your hair is thicker you may want to take a smaller section at a time.
-If your hair is more fine, you can take an even larger section.
+If your hair is finer, you can take an even larger section.

 To start at the bottom layer of your hair, use a smaller round brush.
 You can have two round brushes: a larger one and about a medium one.
-I love that there is variety in sizes.
+I love that there is a variety in sizes.
 Use the smaller of the two brushes and then as you work up, change up to the big brush.
 The technique for using the brush is really all in the wrist.
 When you start you're going to want to take a small section of hair and you'll push up for volume.
 And then out and down, it’s really in the wrist so you go up for volume and then out and down for the smoothing effect.

 Make sure your blow-dryer is pointing down to smooth the cuticle and when you go up and then go up and down.
 The blow-dryer simply follows the motion of the brush.
 Once the section is completely dry, you're going to want to repeat the same process and hold your cold shot button to seal the cuticle of the hair and really lock the blow-dry into place.
 Continue this process as you are moving on to the next section.
 You're going to again let down a small section of hair and pin up the crown out of the way.
 You're also going to switch to the bigger round brush because some layers are slightly larger; it will need the larger round brush for more volume.
 You can also work with a concentrator nozzle if you'd like to focus your blow-dryer.
 It helps direct the heat and really get that great angle.